futurearchitecture/ArchVault/README.md

 ### Root Folders
 Root Folders all have a number before them so they stay in the PARA order.

-### _ Folders
-Underscores are placed as the first character for some folders as they are used in the configuration of this vault.

 ## Map of Contents / MoC
 MoC - prefix for Map of Content files.
 The [[What is - Map of Content]] explains in greater depth.

+# Release Notes
+The release notes contain the the latest information about this vault.